Huge repatriation effort spells end to travel company's storied history

 Breaking News Emails

-Thousands of weary travelers were repatriated to the U.K. on Tuesday as part of a clean-up operation spelling the end of Thomas Cook’s long and storied history.
+Thousands of weary travelers were repatriated to the United Kingdom on Tuesday as part of a cleanup operation spelling the end of Thomas Cook’s long and storied history.

 The mass airlift marks an end to one of Britain's oldest firms.